ex3ndr/supervoice-voicebox/README.md

 # ✨ SuperVoice [BETA]
 An independent VoiceBox implementation for voice synthesis.
+Currently in BETA.

+## Features

+* ⚡️ Narural sounding
+* 🎤 High quality - 24khz audio
+* 🤹‍♂️ Versatile - synthesiszed voice has high variability
+* 📕 Currently only English language is supported, but nothing stops us from adding more languages.

 ## How to use